 CMC congregations are encouraged to appoint advocates who can apply for matching funds from Everence to meet financial needs of individuals and families within the congregation.
 The links below help explain the role of advocates.

-The following links provide information on how to secure a loan for your church building project.
-The two sites give a general overview as well as online applications for church loans.
+The above link provides information on how to secure a loan for your church building project.
+It gives a general overview as well as online applications for church loans.

 Three 3-minute videos target young adults and their parents addressing college and college debt.
 The videos are available in both English and in Spanish and are great discussion starters providing valuable information on points to consider at various stages of a college education.